 knowledge on how to submit your manuscript to an agent, what they’re

 looking for and how to grab their attention.
-This event is specifically for writers with manuscripts aimed at children under 12, including picture book writers.
+This event is specifically for writers with manuscripts aimed at children, ranging from YA, middle grade to picture books.
 With a networking lunch and a chance for a one-to-one with the agent of your choice, you’ll receive direct feedback on how best to hook your agent.

 Held in the historic

-literary surroundings of Bloomsbury at Bloomsbury Publishing, home to
+literary surroundings of Bloomsbury at Bloomsbury Publishing 50 Bedford Square, London and home to

-authors including Margaret Atwood and J.K.
+children's fiction authors including Katherine Rundell and J.K.
 Rowling, this is your chance

 to get noticed.